Zuzanna-Szymanska/Non-local-proliferation-model/README.md

 This folder contains files with codes for computations in the following papers:

-[1] Z. Szymańska, J. Skrzeczkowski, B. Miasojedow, P. Gwiazda, "Bayesian inference of a non-local proliferation model", arXiv:2106.05955
+[1] Z. Szymańska, J. Skrzeczkowski, B. Miasojedow, P. Gwiazda, "Bayesian inference of a non-local proliferation model", accepted in Royal Society Open Science, preprint on arXiv: 2106.05955

 [2] P. Gwiazda, B. Miasojedow, J. Skrzeczkowski, Z. Szymańska, "Convergence of the EBT method for a non-local model of cell proliferation with discontinuous interaction kernel", arXiv:2106.05115